infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/PreReleaseApi.md

 <a id="createtaskcustomfieldusingpost1"></a>
 # **CreateTaskCustomFieldUsingPOST1**
-> CreateCustomFieldResponse CreateTaskCustomFieldUsingPOST1 (CreateCustomFieldRequest customField)
+> CreateCustomFieldResponse CreateTaskCustomFieldUsingPOST1 (CreateCustomFieldRequest createCustomFieldRequest)

 Create a Custom Field